-Founders who measure their LinkedIn content primarily by likes are optimizing for the wrong output.
+Founders who measure their content primarily by likes are optimizing for the wrong output.
+The same trap shows up on LinkedIn, on Substack, on a podcast download chart, anywhere there is a public number to chase.

 Some of the most commercially valuable content a B2B founder can post produces modest engagement and drives significant pipeline.
 Some of the highest-engagement posts produce great numbers and no business impact at all.